ucdavis/hpccf-docs/docs/general/account-requests.md

 ## LSSC0 (Barbera)

-Users who want access to resources on LSSC0 can request an account within the Genome Center Computing [Portal](https://computing.genomecenter.ucdavis.edu/) and selecting 'Request an Account' with their PI.
+The LSSC0 cluster is being retired.
+Users who are interested in computing resources should create an account on the Hive HPC cluster.

 ## Atomate